About the Gambling Act 2005

 Local authorities issue premises licences for bingo, betting, adult gaming centres, family entertainment centres, casinos and horse racing and dog tracks as well as issue permits for prize gaming, gaming machines in alcohol licensed premises, members clubs and unlicensed family entertainment centres.
 Local authorities are also responsible for the registration of small society lotteries and process occasional and temporary use notices and provisional statements.

-The Council is required to produce a licensing policy in relation to the exercise of its various functions under the Act and this is reviewed every 3 years.
+The Council is required to produce a statement of policy in relation to the exercise of its various functions under the Act and this is reviewed every 3 years.
 The first policy was prepared by co-operation with officers in each of the other Councils in Cumbria and was approved by the Council at its meeting on 14 December 2006.
 The policy was reviewed in 2009 and 2012.
 Consultation on a revised policy took place between 28 July 2015 and 20 October 2015.
 The revised policy was approved by the Council at its meeting on 3 December 2015 and has effect from 31 January 2016.

 Application forms and fees